wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 ---
-title: Checking the London Tube Status with Nexmo’s SMS API
+title: Checking the London Tube Status with Vonage's SMS API
 description: How to build an application that allows you to check the status of a given line of the London Underground using the Nexmo SMS API.
 thumbnail: /content/blog/checking-the-tube-status-with-nexmo-and-tfl-apis-dr/Elevate-Tube-Status.png